mjordan/introduction_to_relational_databases/README.md

   * XML databases store and query data in XML documents, not in tables.
 A typical application for XML databases is to provide advanced queries against a set of XML documents using the [XPath](http://en.wikipedia.org/wiki/XPath) or [XQuery](http://en.wikipedia.org/wiki/XQuery) languages.
 Examples of XML databases include [eXist](http://exist-db.org/) and [BaseX](http://basex.org/).
 * Triplestores
   * Triplestore store statements comprised of subject, predicate, object as defined by [RDF](http://www.w3.org/TR/2014/NOTE-rdf11-primer-20140225/) (the Resource Description Framework).
 A typical application is providing a search endpoint for [Linked Data](http://linkeddata.org/) via the [SPARQL](http://en.wikipedia.org/wiki/SPARQL) query language.
 Examples of RDF triplestores include [Fuseki](http://jena.apache.org/documentation/fuseki2/index.html) and [Virtuoso](http://virtuoso.openlinksw.com/).
+ * Fulltext indexing engines
+   * Fulltext indexing engines focus on efficient queries over large amounts of strucutured or unstructured text, something relational databases have never been really good at.
+Two of the most popular fulltext search engines are [Solr](http://lucene.apache.org/solr/) and [Elasticsearch](https://www.elastic.co/products/elasticsearch).

+Relational databases can exist and work with any of these technologies in the same application.
+For example, the general repository platform [Islandora](http://islandora.ca/) uses a relational database (to power the Drupal front end), a triplestore (to store and query relationship information such as which pages are in a specific book), and the Solr fulltext indexing engine (for end-user queries against the content of collections and objects managed by Islandora).

 ## Exercise: Data modeling for relational databases